cortex-lab/phy/docs/plugins.md

         controller.model.n_closest_channels = 12

         # The best channels are selected among the N closest to the best (peak) channel if their
-        # mean amplitude is # greather than this fraction of the peak amplitude on the best channel.
+        # mean amplitude is greater than this fraction of the peak amplitude on the best channel.
         # If zero, just the N closest channels are kept as the best channels.
         controller.model.amplitude_threshold = 0
 ```